 Tuition remission eligible expenses include tuition, lab, and studio course charges associated with a given course.
 All other fees—including but not limited to fees associated with the application, graduation, comprehensive college, credit by examination, study abroad, and program change—shall be paid by the student.
 Late registration and late payment fees are the responsibility of the student.
 Income taxes related to this benefit are the responsibility of the employee.
-See the attached memo for addition information regarding Tuition Remission benefits and process.

 In certain circumstances, tuition remission may be considered a taxable benefit to the employee due to Internal Revenue Service Code regulations.
 The amount of tuition remission granted to an employee for graduate study (currently in excess of $5,250 each tax year, for the employee only) will be deemed to be taxable to the employee for Federal and State income and Social Security purposes.
-The amount of tuition remission granted to an employee’s spouse or IRS dependent child for graduate study will be deemed to be taxable to the employee for Federal and State income and Social Security purposes.
+The full amount of tuition remission granted to an employee’s spouse or IRS dependent child for graduate study will be deemed to be taxable to the employee for Federal and State income and Social Security purposes.
 If the student is a graduate student but is enrolled in an undergraduate course, the employee will also be taxed on the tuition remission benefit.
 This list is not all inclusive; please consult with your tax consultant regarding the taxation of benefits.

 Normally, when the tuition remission is deemed taxable, additional non-cash income in the amount of the tuition remission benefit and related withholdings will be applied to the employee’s paycheck over five pay cycles during the semester of remission.

 However, certain graduate programs will have a different taxation schedule.
 If you and/or your dependent are enrolled in one of the following programs, please contact the payroll manager to discuss your taxation schedule.

 AT Athletic Training

 EdD Doctor of Education in Educational Leadership